auth0-community/auth0-editprofile-widget/README.md

 Parameters:

-* id: the field id you want to update
+* id: the field id you want to update.
-* options: the field options to extend
+* options: the field options to extend.

 ## What is Auth0?